 Implementation Tool Tool Available?
-Municipality Match % Maximum Grant Range Fee Rebate Yes 100% Municipality to rebate any fee paid Project Grant No. Participants in the Commercial Upgrade Tax Rebate Program are not eligible to participate in the Business Property Improvement Grant Program.
-N/A N/A Loan No N/A N/A Tax Increment Grant Yes 50% of Total Actual Project Cost (excluding HST) Maximum Rebate - Lower of the following: Amount equivalent to 50% of total construction costs Amount equivalent to the difference in total municipal property taxes (pre-development, MPAC reassessment) on a sliding scale for Years 1 through 5 following completion of the project, with the application of the annual increment percentage: Year 1: 100% rebate, Year 2: 100%, Year 3: 75%, Year 4: 50%, Year 5: 25%.
+Municipality Match % Maximum Grant Range Fee Rebate Yes 100% Municipality to rebate actual fees paid to a maximum of \$10,000.
+Eligible fees for rebate include: Municipal planning application fees, including minor variances, site plans, zoning by-law amendments or official plan amendments; and/ or Municipal building permit demolition fees, and inspection fees.
+Project Grant No. Participants in the Commercial Upgrade Tax and Fee Rebate Program are not eligible to participate in the Business Property Improvement Grant Program.
+N/A N/A Tax Increment Yes See Maximum Rebate - Lowest of the following: Grant maximum grant range calculations Amount equivalent to 50% of total actual eligible construction costs (excluding HST) but capped at estimate in application Amount equivalent to the total of municipal property taxes for Years 1 through 5 following completion of the project.
+Amount equivalent to the difference between the MPAC Property tax assessment prior to the project's commencement and after the Project is completed.